 Why Do I Need A Maryland Registered Agent?

 - State law requires all legitimate, registered businesses to appoint one.

 - The secretary of state will reject your business filing if you don’t appoint a registered agent.

 - A registered agent requirement gives the public and the state a reliable way to contact your business.

 Can I Be My Own Registered Agent In Maryland?

 Yes, you can be your own registered agent in Maryland.
 However, after considering the registered agent requirements most business owners elect to hire a registered agent service instead.
 Why?
-Well although being your own registered agent will cost you $0, an Maryland registered agent’s name and address becomes part of the public record.
+Well although being your own registered agent will cost you $0, a Maryland registered agent’s name and address becomes part of the public record.
 Additionally, the registered agent is required to be available to accept service of process during normal business hours 5 days a week.

 Where Is Northwest’s Registered Office In Maryland?

 We scan all documents locally from our office in Oakland, MD.

 Will You Let Me Know When My Maryland Annual Report Is Due?